Effective: April 27th, 2021

-CROSS PIXEL MEDIA, INC. (www.crosspixel.net), a company headquartered in New York (“Cross Pixel”), is the provider of enhanced online ad targeting services that utilize “Cross Pixel Targeting Cookies”.
+CROSS PIXEL MEDIA, INC. (www.crosspixel.net), a company headquartered in Miami Beach (“Cross Pixel”), is the provider of enhanced online ad targeting services that utilize “Cross Pixel Targeting Cookies”.
 Cross Pixel Targeting Cookies provide non-personally identifiable preference information (“Cross Pixel Preference Data”) that helps our advertisers display targeted advertising to specific users in the future.
 Cross Pixel Targeting Cookies are based on standard “cookies” that are created through “pixel tags”.

 1. COLLECTION OF PREFERENCE DATA

 1. Block all cookies (from Cross Pixel and everybody else) by globally or selectively disabling cookie use in the browser configuration; or

 2. Opt out of Cross Pixel cookies to block only Cross Pixel cookies.
 You may click here to opt-out of data collection and targeting cookies from Cross Pixel.
 Be advised that if you change computers or browsers, or use multiple computers or browsers or delete your cookies, you will need to repeat this process for each computer and each browser.

 Additionally, Cross Pixel is a member of the Network Advertising Initiative (“NAI”) and follows the NAI’s Code of Conduct, allowing a user to opt-out of any or all NAI members’ behavioral targeting from a single opt-out page.
 To find out more, and opt-out of NAI member cookies, click here.
 We encourage users to read the privacy policies of any web site they visit.
 Users may also opt-out using the Digital Advertising Alliance (“DAA”) WebChoices tool, available by clicking here.